Fantom-foundation/Tosca/BUILD.md

 ```
 which starts a web-server at port `8000` hosting an interactive set of charts to investigate the collected profiling data.

-If symbols for the C++ libraries are missing, make sure the library is build including those symbols and that in some go file in the `./go/vm/test` package the following import is present:
+If symbols for the C++ libraries are missing, make sure the library is built including those symbols and that in some go file in the `./go/vm/test` package the following import is present:
 ```
 _ "github.com/ianlancetaylor/cgosymbolizer"
 ```